Skip to main content

 While at Columbia University, Dr. Nichols maintained an active clinical practice and received the prestigious honors of "Physician of the Year" from Columbia University and the "Humanism in Medicine Award" from the American Association of Medical Colleges.

-EVP, General Counsel and Chief People Officer
+EVP, Chief Revenue Officer